 - Provide fish with essential electrolytes.

-Pond salt provides all the essential electrolytes fish need to stay healthy.
-Electrolytes are critical in building and maintaining a healthy slime coat.
+Pond salt provides all the essential electrolytes fish need to stay active.
+Electrolytes are critical in building and maintaining a beneficial slime coat.
 Electrolytes assist in mucus production which is essential in wound repair and in times of heavy stress such as seasonal change.